geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

     If the **Show as modal** button is not activated once the user opens the *About this map* button, the details are displayed on a panel. <img src="../img/resource-properties/show-as-panel.jpg" class="ms-docimage"/>

 !!! warning
-    The *About this map* button is visible in the [Burger Menu](menu-bar.md#burger-menu) only when the details are present on the map.
+    The *About this map* button is visible in the [Side Toolbar](mapstore-toolbars.md#side-toolbar) only when the details are present on the map.

 * Enable the **Show at startup** <img src="../img/button/show-at-starup-button.jpg" class="ms-docbutton"/> button.
 If active, as soon as the user opens the map, the details panel is visualized.